If you are having trouble with logins or links to survey sections, please reach out to [email protected] Otherwise, read on!

 Determining the connections between different symptoms with this degree of richness and variety may also give us some hints as to what causes these diseases.
 For example, if one group seemed to have multiple symptoms that have common cause in different body systems, we might suspect this mechanism could play a role in disease.
 These kinds of searches are not just based in machine learning but require a keen eye and an understanding of the diseases themselves.

-We’re proud to be partnering with Jackson Labs’ Peter Robinson and the biostatisticians from Columbia University to parse this data.
+We’re proud to be partnering with Jackson Labs’ Peter Robinson to parse this data.

 Many people with complex chronic disease have a preferred set of diagnostic criteria that they support over others.
 In the case of ME/CFS, we have incorporated symptoms from Ramsay (1988), Fukuda (1993), CCC (2003), ICC (2011) and IOM/NAM (2015).
 To assess for hypermobility, we have used the images associated with the Beighton score; these have been validated as accurate as a clinical diagnosis.
 While POTS and MCAS are diagnosed via lab results and in-person testing, we have incorporated the symptoms recommended in the Molderings Criteria for MCAS (and in papers it cites) and collected patient-reported POTS symptoms from patient-led organizations.